blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 ::

 	{
-	  "version"                        // (numeric)          the block version
+	  "version"                       (numeric)          the block version
-	  "previousblockhash"              // (string)           the hash of current highest block "transactions" : [               // (array)            contents of non-coinbase transactions that should be included in the next block
+	  "previousblockhash"             (string)           the hash of current highest block "transactions" : [              (array)            contents of non-coinbase transactions that should be included in the next block
 	      {
-	         "data"                    // (string)           transaction data encoded in hexadecimal (byte-for-byte) "hash"                    // (string)           hash/id encoded in little-endian hexadecimal "depends" : [             // (array)            array of numbers number                // (numeric)          transactions before this one (by 1-based index in 'transactions' list) that must be present in the final block if this one is
+	         "data"                   (string)           transaction data encoded in hexadecimal (byte-for-byte) "hash"                   (string)           hash/id encoded in little-endian hexadecimal "depends" : [
+	             number               (numeric)          transactions before this one (by 1-based index in "transactions" list) that must be present in the final block, if this one is
-	             ,...
+	             , ...
 	         ],
-	         "fee"                     // (numeric)          difference in value between transaction inputs and outputs (in Satoshis); for coinbase transactions, this is a negative Number of the total collected block fees (ie, not including the block subsidy); if key is not present, fee is unknown and clients MUST NOT assume there isn't one
+	         "fee"                    (numeric)          the difference in value between transaction inputs and outputs (in Satoshis).
+For coinbase transactions, this is a negative number of the total collected block fees (ie, not including the block subsidy).
+If a key is not present, the fee is unknown and clients MUST NOT assume it is not present.
-	         "sigops"                  // (numeric)          total number of SigOps, as counted for purposes of block limits; if key is not present, sigop count is unknown and clients MUST NOT assume there aren't any
+	         "sigops"                 (numeric)          total number of sigops, as counted for the purposes of block limits; if a key is not present, the sigop count is unknown and clients MUST NOT assume they are not present.
-	         "required"                // (boolean)          if provided and true, this transaction must be in the final block }
+	         "required"               (boolean)          if provided and true, this transaction must be in the final block }
-	      ,...
+	      , ...
 	  ],
 	  "coinbasetxn" : {
-      ...                            // (json object)      information for coinbase transaction },
+      ...                           (json object)      information for coinbase transaction },
-	  "target"                         // (string)           the hash target
+	  "target"                        (string)           the hash target
-	  "mintime"                        // (numeric)          the minimum timestamp appropriate for next block time in seconds since epoch (Jan 1 1970 GMT)
+	  "mintime"                       (numeric)          the minimum timestamp appropriate for next block time in seconds since epoch (Jan 1 1970 GMT)
-	  "mutable" : [                    // (array of string)  list of ways the block template may be changed "value"                       // (string)           a way the block template may be changed, e.g. 'time', 'transactions', 'prevblock'
+	  "mutable" : [                   (array of string)  list of ways the block template may be changed "value"                      (string)           a way the block template may be changed, e.g. "time", "transactions", "prevblock"
-	     ,...
+	     , ...
 	  ],
-	  "noncerange"                     // (string)           a range of valid nonces "sigoplimit"                     // (numeric)          limit of sigops in blocks "sizelimit"                      // (numeric)          limit of block size "curtime"                        // (numeric)          current timestamp in seconds since epoch (Jan 1 1970 GMT) "bits"                           // (string)           compressed target of next block "height"                         // (numeric)          the height of the next block }
+	  "noncerange"                    (string)           a range of valid nonces "sigoplimit"                    (numeric)          limit of sigops in blocks "sizelimit"                     (numeric)          limit of block size
+	  "curtime"                       (numeric)          current timestamp in seconds since epoch (Jan 1 1970 GMT) "bits"                          (string)           compressed target of next block "height"                        (numeric)          the height of the next block }

 Examples: